k-michos/myproject/README.txt

 										Build locally the Docker image using Dckerfile and the jar files made in previous step.
 										- docker build -t kmichos/myproject .

-										Push this image to DockerHub.
+										Push this image to DockerHub. (optional, this step is for publishing publicly the image of our docker)
 										- docker push kmichos/myproject

 										Then we need to create the network on which we will run this docker-compose.yml script.
 (To check if there is such network, do "docker network ls")